...PROTECT OUR VALLEY KICKBALL RALLY FUNDRAISER...

 We’ll continue fighting for accountability, support, and recognition, because these lives matter, and this story deserves to be told.
 We’re not giving up.
 We’ll keep knocking on doors and telling the truth until someone finally answers.

-Sep 16, 2025 - We have sent Congressman Bresnahan a follow-up email saying:
+Sep 16, 2025 - L.C.O.P. sent Congressman Bresnahan a follow-up email saying:

 "Your team assured us Congressman Bresnahan would be briefed on our meeting, and we are writing now to respectfully ask if there has been any progress or discussion since our meeting.
 Even a small update would mean a great deal to the families who are holding onto hope that their voices are being heard."

-Sep 30, 2025 - We heard back from Congressman Bresnahan's Office:
+Sep 30, 2025 - L.C.O.P. heard back from Congressman Bresnahan's Office:

 "Thank you for checking back.
-Our office has been in communication with the PA Department of Health regarding the site and information you shared.
+Our office has been in communication with the PA Department of Health (PA DOH) regarding the site and information you shared.
 We have additional discussions scheduled and will be back in touch following."

-Oct 2, 2025 - We heard back from Congressman Bresnahan's Office:
+Oct 2, 2025 - L.C.O.P. heard back from Congressman Bresnahan's Office again:

 "We will circle back following that upcoming meeting with PA DOH.
 If there is anything in addition to material you previously provided, please let us know and we can make sure to get to them as well."

-Nov 17, 2025 - We have sent Congressman Bresnahan a follow-up email saying:
+Nov 17, 2025 - L.C.O.P. sent Congressman Bresnahan a follow-up email saying:

 "We understand these matters take time, but even a brief update on whether the scheduled discussions have taken place, and whether any next steps have been identified would mean a great deal to the community.